-Dexcomm was founded in November 1954.
-It began with ladies at switchboards lined up in two rows.
-Back then, each customer was connected through a hardwire connection, basically a Y-leg splitter at the phone company.
-One leg of the line went to the customer’s office, with the other leg going to Dexcomm.
-The phone would ring at each place at the same time, and at the answering service, a game was played—should I answer it, or will they answer it in the office?
+It's November 1954.
+Five ladies at switchboards are lined up in two rows.
+Back then, each customer was connected through a hardwired connection, basically a Y-leg splitter at the phone company.
+One leg of the line went to the customer’s office, the other leg went to Dexcomm.
+The phone would ring at each place at the same time.
+And, at the answering service, a decision had to be made—should we answer it, or will they answer it in the office?
 Frequently both parties answered at the same time, creating confusion for the caller no matter how carefully the operator exited the line!

 During the day when the receptionists were on a break or another line, the Dexcomm operator would take a message and call each customer back at a later time to deliver the messages-since all messages were delivered verbally in those days.
 Paper, pen, and promptness were the mighty tools then.

 One operator, Miss Dolores, claims that she “raised the children” of one of our clients.
 Sitting at board number one, she answered the company phone lines day after day.
 She also answered the company owner’s home line.
 When the children would get home from school, they would not call their parents, they would call Miss Dolores to let her know they were safe.
 When they were older and had car trouble, they called Miss Dolores.
 And if they ever got into trouble, they avoided mom and dad and hastened to call Miss Dolores for help.
 She was in touch with the client for many years, and was adopted as part of their family.